Xyreo/Arcade/README.md

-# Gr12-CompProject
+# Arcade

-Arcade (Monopoly, Chess <& Scrabble>)
+Monopoly, Chess <& Scrabble>

-Run 'The Arcade' to play.
+Run Client/arcade.py to play.

-@Xyreo did not work on this.
+@Xyreo has not worked on this.